 Over the years I've accumulated pro level recording equipment to give you the best sounding results, which are fully competitive with industry standard quality.
-While I specialize in all types of rock music, I'm more than comfortable with other genres such as pop, R&B, country, Gospel, and more.
+While I specialize in all types of rock music, I'm certainly comfortable with other genres and always interested in getting involved.

 I always work hard to get you the sound that's perfect for your music, and go to great lengths to make sure that you get exactly what you are looking for.